Step 2: Publish

 Method 2: When a UI element (defined by a CSS selector such as #id_of_element or .class_name) is clicked or tapped, this menu will be displayed.

+This is arguably the best and most commonly used method with the Slide Menu.
+In this guide, we’ll focus on replacing the website’s default hamburger menu on mobile.
 You can also apply this method creatively by finding and using other CSS selectors to trigger the menu.